0x4248/CPPEMU/README.md

 This is a simple emulator for a instruction set i made up.
 It is not meant to be a real emulator, but rather a fun project I made.

+I have also made a compiler for CPUEMU which compiles a readable assembly like code to CPPEMU bytes.
+[Check it out here](https://github.com/awesomelewis2007/CPPEMU-Compiler)

 ## How to use
 To use then emulator you need the emulator and a file with the instructions.
 The emulator takes the file as an argument.
 The file should be a text file with the instructions in it.
 The instructions should be separated by a newline.
 The emulator will then execute the instructions in the order they are in the file.